Kuyasha/syncwave/README.md

 ---
 ## Key Features:

-Authentication:

-Integrated Firebase Google OAuth login and logout system.
+Authentication :
+Implemented user authentication(login and logout) using Firebase Auth.
 Ensures that only authenticated users can access chat functionality.

 Real-Time Messaging: